 The Board is currently comprised of ten members.
 The directors include community and business leaders active at the local, national and international level who provide a depth and range of experience.
 Please see the biographies of individual directors under "Election of Directors" in Section Three of this Circular.
 Assuming that each of the Board nominees identified in this Circular is elected at the Meeting, the Board has determined that 8 out of 10 or 80% of the directors will be considered "independent" under the CSA Guidelines and National Instrument 52-110 - Audit Committees ("NI 52-110").
 To assist the Board with its determination as to independence of its members, all directors complete a detailed annual questionnaire regarding their relationships with the Corporation.
-The Board believes that a sufficient number of directors are independent of the Corporation, as no material corporate decision requiring director approval can be passed without the approval of the independent directors.
-Notwithstanding that Mr. Beck and Mr. Servranckx are not "independent" within the meaning of the CSA Guidelines, the Board believes that their status did not preclude them from exercising independent judgment with a view to the best interests of the Corporation.
+The Board believes that a sufficient number of directors are independent of the Corporation, as no material corporate decision requiring director approval can be passed without the approval of the independent" pursuant to the CSA Guidelines, the Board believes that their status did not preclude them from exercising independent judgment with a view to the best interests of the Corporation.
 See "Board Committees" below for additional information.